patthiel/wdio-test-playground/README.md

 Keep this open, selenium should now be running.

+## Running Specs

+From another terminal tab, Run:
+`npm run test`
-From another terminal tab, Run `gulp wdio` to start running the example test
+to start running the example test